tenstorrent/riescue/docs/source/index.rst

 - :doc:`Getting Started Guide </tutorials/index>` - Set up RiESCUE, learn about RiESCUE's main features, and see some tutorials.
 - :doc:`User Guides </user_guides/index>` - Learn how to accomplish tasks with RiESCUE through step-by-step workflows and best practices.

+Want to get started generating tests?
+See  :doc:`/tutorials/riescuec/bringup_mode_tutorial` to start with the RiescueC Bringup Mode tutorial

 Reference Documentation
 ------------------------